 Lagoudakis, A., (2025).
-Breaking Bad News: Economic Rationality, Emotion Regulation, and Cognitive Ability (Job Market Paper - Link)
+Breaking Bad News: Economic Rationality, Emotion Regulation, and Cognitive Ability (Draft Available Upon Request)

 Research Seed Funding (Proposal Competition Winner) – International Foundation for Research in Experimental Economics (IFREE)

 Abstract: This study explores the impact of emotional distress induced by exposure to negative news about mass shootings on economic rationality.
 While economic theory suggests that consumer behavior can be rationalized through a utility function, the influence of emotional load and regulation on decision-making remains underexplored.
 This research addresses this gap by exogenously varying emotional load through exposure to negative news about mass shootings before participants engage in a 25-period budget allocation task designed to test adherence to the Generalized Axiom of Revealed Preference (GARP).
-A series of ex-ante simulations informed the experimental design, optimizing the number and composition of tasks to minimize the likelihood of random behavior passing the GARP test.
-The design also integrates a flexible, innovative method for assessing cognitive abilities.
-The research involved two rounds of data collection.
-In the first round, participants were exposed to negative news, and their emotional load was measured, providing evidence of significant emotional burden.
-Insights from this initial round informed the design of the second round, which included the 25-period budget allocation task to test adherence to GARP.
 My results indicate that exposure to negative news imposes a significant emotional burden and reduces success rates in basic cognitive tasks by 2.9 percentage points.
 Notably, economic rationality is not impaired by the emotional load on aggregate.
-Additional analysis suggests that the effect of emotional load on economic rationality varies with political orientation: very liberal participants exhibit diminished rationality (11.1 percentage points decrease), while conservatives demonstrate improved performance under emotional load.
-The study contributes to the understanding of the interplay between emotional load and economic behavior, highlighting how individual characteristics moderate the relationship between emotional distress and rationality.
+Additional analysis suggests that the effect of emotional load on economic rationality varies with political orientation: very liberal participants exhibit diminished rationality (11.2 percentage points decrease), while conservatives demonstrate improved performance under emotional load.
+The study contributes to understanding the interplay between emotional load and economic behavior, highlighting how individual characteristics moderate the relationship between emotional distress and rationality.

 Lagoudakis, A., Byrne, A., & Rhone, A. (2025).
 Food Choices, Food Access, and Nutritional Outcomes